nmsdataskills/guides/Rdatastructures/guide.md

 recording data from their lab notebook.
 How does R respond?

-- Try to create a data frame
+- Try to create a data frame.
-- Realize the elements of `y` are not homogeneous
+- Realize the elements of `y` are not homogeneous.
-- "8,81" is not a numeric type, so load it as a string
+- "8,81" is not a numeric type, so load it as a string.
-- Make every element of `y` a string
+- Make every element of `y` a string.
-- Load string vector as a Factor (unless `stringsAsFactors=F` was used)
+- Load string vector as a Factor (unless `stringsAsFactors=F` was used.)

 Now, we have a data frame with a categorical variable where we expected a numerical variable!
 This is probably not what we wanted.

 Second, lists do not support **vectorized operations**.
 This is easiest to communicate by example.